Counseling has been used to guide individuals toward new insights and coping mechanisms since the beginning of the 20th century.

-A client seeking mental health treatment needs to feel that the practitioner has hope in his/her ability to get better.
+A client seeking mental health treatment needs to feel that the practitioner has hope in their ability to get better.
 After all, if the counselor isn’t optimistic about the client’s future, then why should the client have confidence in the treatment?

 Along these lines, competent counselors express genuineness, courage, and positive skepticism toward their clients (Vacc & Loesch, 2000).

 Failing to convey a generally optimistic attitude represents a significant counseling mistake, as it is the role of the counselor to instill a sense of encouragement, as well as to inspire and motivate.
-Moreover, by identifying and encouraging specific goals along the way, the counselor sets-up a hopeful trajectory that inspires the client’s confidence in the therapeutic process.
+Moreover, by identifying and encouraging specific goals along the way, the counselor sets up a hopeful trajectory that inspires the client’s confidence in the therapeutic process.

-10. Multicultural Competence
+10. Multicultural competence

-For example, in her work with Muslim refugees, Eltaiba (2014) found rapport-building to be an essential aspect of culturally sensitive therapy.
-Similarly, in a study examining cross-cultural counseling with Asian clients, miscommunications and unintended insensitivities were diminished when therapists understood important language and cultural differences between themselves and their clients.
-(Eum Kim, 2004).
+For example, in her work with Muslim refugees, Eltaiba (2014) found rapport building to be an essential aspect of culturally sensitive therapy.
+Similarly, in a study examining cross-cultural counseling with Asian clients, miscommunications and unintended insensitivities were diminished when therapists understood important language and cultural differences between themselves and their clients (Eum Kim, 2004).

 Additionally, a multiculturally competent therapist is better able to select culturally appropriate therapy intervention approaches for clients (Prout & Brown, 2007).

 Mental health professionals are often compassionate people by nature.
 However, being a therapist is not easy, as listening to others’ problems on a day-to-day basis can take an emotional toll.
-As such, failing to practice self-compassion is a mistake that increases the risk of burn-out among therapists (Patsiopoulos & Buchanan, 2011).
+As such, failing to practice self-compassion is a mistake that increases the risk of burnout among therapists (Patsiopoulos & Buchanan, 2011).

 For example, engaging in meditation is a self-care method that has been associated with reduced burnout among professional counselors (Ringenbach, 2009).
 Overall, by identifying and practicing self-compassion, therapists will be in a far better position to enjoy a fulfilling career in which they support the emotional needs of their clients.

-Couples’ Counseling: 5 Mistakes
+Couples Counseling: 5 Mistakes

 While the above counseling mistakes apply across counseling types, several issues are especially applicable within particular counseling contexts.

-Couples’ counseling represents one such situation.
+Couples counseling represents one such situation.